 Con: Full suspension bikes are expensive.

 The only real con when we talk about downhill riding is the price tag.
 A proper downhill or at least all-mountain type of bicycle is quite expensive.
-We are looking at prices from $3000 and above.
-For most people that is more than what they want to spend before they even tried downhill mountain biking.
+We are looking at prices from $3,000 and above.

 Will Riding a Hardtail Downhill Make You a Better Mountain Biker?

 Absolutely, riding a hardtail bike on a downhill trail will make you a far more skilled rider.
 You push yourself to adjust and learn to understand the terrain and make more intelligent decisions riding downhill.
 You force your abilities to grow.

 Now, if you practice the same downhill trail with a trail, all-mountain, or downhill bike, you will be that much quicker and better rider.
 When you ride cross-country singletrack trails and fire roads and such, you will also become much more aware of the terrain and obstacles in front of you.
 It’s pretty clear why people prefer this training process.

 Is a Hardtail Bike Safe to Go Over Jumps and Drops?